Simpele railway station

 The Simpele railway station (Simpeleen rautatieasema, Simpele järnvägsstation) is located in the municipality of Rautjärvi, Finland, in the urban area and municipal seat of Simpele.
 It is located along the Kouvola–Joensuu railway, and its neighboring stations are Imatra in the west and Parikkala in the east.

-Services
+Services and departure tracks

 Simpele is served by long-distance trains (InterCity and Pendolino) that use the Kouvola–Joensuu line as part of their route.
+The station has three platform tracks and all trains that stop at the station currently use track 2.